Top 5 Recent Articles

 Software Philosophy and Business Model

-This posting is an attempt to describe the software philosophy and business model underlying the ideas and software solutions available from my websites.
+This posting describes the software philosophy and business model underlying the ideas and software solutions available from my websites.
 It is not meant to be accurate with respect to the multiple licensing models etc that control the free and open source software world, rather it is just an explanation of what I am doing.

-0. The freedom to run the program, for any purpose (*Freedom 0*).
+- Freedom 0.
+To run the program, for any purpose;

-1. The freedom to study how the program works, and change it so it does your computing as you wish (*Freedom 1*).
+- Freedom 1.
+To study how the program works, and change it so it does your computing as you wish;

-2. The freedom to redistribute copies so you can help your neighbor (*Freedom 2*).
+- Freedom 2.
+To redistribute copies so you can help your neighbor;

-3. The freedom to distribute copies of your modified versions to others (*Freedom 3*).
+- Freedom 3.
+To distribute copies of your modified versions to others.
 By doing this you can give the whole community a chance to benefit from your changes.

-Access to the source code is a precondition for many of these freedoms.
+Access to my source code is a precondition for many of these freedoms.

 In addition, if any of the algorithms or source code (modified or not) occur in a derived product then I am given some sort of accreditation in line with the Creative Commons by Attribution license on this site.